Chapter IV Aids for Necessary Living Expenses Required for Period during the Handling of Labor Incidents

 Article 25

-A worker applying for Living Expenses Aids shall submit the following documents:
+A worker applying for Living Expenses Aid shall submit the following documents:

 2. A photocopy of motion for mediation with the date of receipt by the court stated thereon, indictment, oral or written defense statement, or appealing statement.